dantan0/ADT/README.md

 - lab 2 involves creating DLL (doubly linked list) functions for the DronesManager class and test functions.
 - lab 3 involves priority queue operations using heap and binary tree operations.
 - PE involves creating binary tree functions.

-# Acknowledgement:
-The labs are based on UW's SYDE223 - Algorithms & Data Structures and done in collaboration with my partner.